franzenr/actions-demo/README.md

 # actions-demo
-for demonstrating actions to clinical informatics fellows
+For demonstrating actions to clinical informatics fellows